top of page

 Why Rebuilding Your Life After 60 Can Feel Like Failure

-It can feel like loss of identity.
+It can feel like a loss of identity.
 Loss of independence.
 Loss of stability.
 Loss of the version of yourself who once felt secure.

 Even ordinary things begin carrying emotional weight.